Stock market today: Wall Street drifts around its records as Chinese stocks close a monster week

 More encouraging data arrived later in the morning, when a report said sentiment among U.S. consumers is stronger than economists expected.

-On Wall Street, Bristol Myers Squibb rose 2.6% after receiving U.S. federal approval for its new approach to treat schizophrenia in adults.
+On Wall Street, Bristol-Myers Squibb rose 3.2% after receiving U.S. federal approval for its new approach to treat schizophrenia in adults.

 A Florida firm owned by former contestants on “The Apprentice” has dumped nearly all of its 5.5% ownership stake in TMTG, which owns former president Donald Trump’s Truth Social platform, according to a filing made with U.S. regulators on Thursday.